OZTaekOppa/FastaHandler/README.md

 ## License

-**FASTAhandler** is provided under the MIT license and is based on other open-source software.
+**FastaHandler** is provided under the MIT license and is based on other open-source software.
 Please see the manuscript for the full details including Python packages, modules and libraries integrated into **FASTAhandler** and their applications.

 ### Tested Datasets